 Analytical Prioritization Matrix.

-Performed internal analyses of your organization, focusing on resources and capabilities;
+Perform internal analyses of your organization, focusing on resources and capabilities; and

 The strategic plan that matters.
 “Planning” as orientation and integration.
 Why the process matters.
 Communication iterations and cycles for creating shared understanding;

 Missions, visions, and values.
 Strategic and financial objectives.
 Generic strategic approaches to organizational distinction;